fuchien/meli_back/README.md

 ---

-# Todo list
+# To do list

 -   Add API documentation with Swagger.
--   Build application.
+-   Build the application to bundle.
+-   Add health check.